vijaymarupudi/pallet/README.md

 ## What's left?

-* Refactor and revise the APIs for all the interfaces.
+* Refactor and revise the APIs for all the interfaces and namespace them appropriately
 * Write all the lua bindings
 * Ensure proper destruction of resources upon application exit
+* Write extensive documentation
 * Develop the 'killer app', a sequencer that I have in mind

 ## Why?